dr-haoliu/dr-haoliu.github.io/_news/announcement_22.md

 ---
 layout: post
-title: Our paper won a best paper award in the 15th International Conference on Information, Intelligence, Systems and Applications (IISA2024)!
+title: Our paper won the best student paper award in the 15th International Conference on Information, Intelligence, Systems and Applications (IISA2024)!
-date: 2024-02-22 21:45:00-0400
+date: 2024-07-23 14:51:00-0400
 inline: false
 ---

-We are delighted to announce that our full research paper won a best paper award in the whole IEEE IISA 2024 conference!
+We are delighted to announce that our full research paper won the best paper award in the whole IEEE IISA 2024 conference!
 -----------------------

 - Title: Audiovisual Multimodal Cough Data Analysis for Tuberculosis Detection